Here is an overview of the most important Rugby Union competitions in the world.

 When: September to November.

-There have been 9 World Cups so far, and New Zealand and South Africa have won 3 each.
-Australia has won 2, and England has won 1.
-The 2023 World Cup is currently occurring in France.
+There have been 10 World Cups so far.
+South Africa has won 4, New Zealand have won 3, Australia has won 2, and England has won 1.
+The most recent World Cup in 2023 was held in France.

 The Trophy is known as the Webb Ellis Cup.